jelastic-jps/tomcat-cluster/Readme.md

 # Tomcat/TomEE Auto-Clustering

 The Apache Tomcat/TomEE remain popular over the years and work great in a clustered environment ensuring required level of high availability and scalability while hosting your applications.
-You can easily deploy such a cluster avoiding a setup complexity and even providing load balancing request distribution for it.
+You can easily deploy such a cluster avoiding a setup complexity and even providing load balancing to efficiently distribute incoming traffic.

 ## Tomcat/TomEE Cluster Topology

 Due to the native Tomcat clustering architecture, its topology includes two node groups: